ghga-de/schemapack/README.md

                             the schemapack specs.
     check-datapack        Check if the provided JSON/YAML document complies with the datapack specs.
-    condense-schemapack   Writes a condensed version of the provided schemapack that contains content schemas to stdout.
+    condense-schemapack   Writes a version of the provided schemapack with embedded content schemas to stdout.
     isolate-resource      Isolate a resource from the given datapack and write a datapack that is rooted to this resource to stdout. isolate-class         Isolate a class from the given schemapack and write a condensed